awsdocs/iam-user-guide/doc_source/roles-managingrole-editing-cli.md

 1. \(Optional\) To view the current maximum session duration setting for a role, run the following command:
    + [aws iam get\-role](https://docs.aws.amazon.com/cli/latest/reference/iam/get-role.html)

-1. To update a role's maximum session duration setting, run the following command with the `max-sessionduration` CLI parameter or the `MaxSessionDuration` API parameter:
+1. To update a role's maximum session duration setting, run the following command with the `max-session-duration` CLI parameter or the `MaxSessionDuration` API parameter:
    + [aws iam update\-role](https://docs.aws.amazon.com/cli/latest/reference/iam/update-role.html)

    Your changes don't take effect until the next time someone assumes this role\.
 To learn how to revoke existing sessions for this role, see [Revoking IAM role temporary security credentials](id_roles_use_revoke-sessions.md)\.